paritytech/polkadot-sdk/templates/parachain/README.md

 - 🧹 Do not persist the state.
 - 💰 Are preconfigured with a genesis state that includes several prefunded development accounts.
 - 🧑‍⚖️ Development accounts are used as validators, collators, and `sudo` accounts.

+## Runtime development

+We recommend using [`chopsticks`](https://github.com/AcalaNetwork/chopsticks) when the focus is more on the runtime development and `OmniNode` is enough as is.

+`OmniNode` can be still used for runtime development if using the `--dev` flag, while `parachain-template-node` doesn't support it at this moment (but it can still be used to test a runtime in a full setup where it is started alongside a relay chain network, as we do with the `zombienet.toml` file).

 ## Contributing